tenphi/numl-storybook/public/pages/reference/attributes/interactive.md

-Use this style to control over element's interactivity.
+Use this style to control over element's interactivity via pointer devices.

 ### Syntax